tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 #### Step 3: Examine Events in Event Hub

-Once VM watch settings have been successfully configured to use Event Hub as the output, VM watch will restart.
-Events will start flowing into Event Hub within a few minutes.
+Once VM watch settings have been successfully configured to use Event Hub as the output, VM watch restarts.
+Events start flowing into Event Hub within a few minutes.
 You can use the [Azure Portal](https://portal.azure.com/) to observe the incoming messages.
 The following screenshot shows data flowing into the Event Hub

 Also, you can use the [Event Hub's Data Explorer](/azure/event-hubs/event-hubs-data-explorer) feature to view incoming event and content, as shown in the screenshot below.